West End Farmers’ Market moves to Railroad Square

 “Our last spot was idyllic and wonderful, but the new location offers the farmers’ market to a broader portion of our community,” said Allen Thomas, market manager.
 “The new location has shade, beautiful buildings around it and tons of parking.”

 Many of the market’s regular farmers and artisan food producers have returned, along with a new crop of food vendors serving everything from Japanese savory pancakes (okonomiyaki) to Indian food.
-Les Goodman of Goodman’s Jewish Deli has returned with a simplified menu of homemade bagels with cream cheese spreads.
+Les Goodman of Goodman’s Jewish Deli has returned with a simplified menu of bagels with cream cheese spreads.

-This Sunday, April 10, the market will kick off the first of its new chef’s demonstration by cookbook author Michele Anna Jordan.
+Today, the market will kick off the first of its new chef’s demonstration by cookbook author Michele Anna Jordan.
 The demos are sponsored by Teevax, a Railroad Square appliance company.

 “She will be giving out tastes and doing a market walk, where she will take people through the market and show them what to buy and how to prepare it,” Thomas said.
 “There will be eight different demos, on the second Sunday of every month.”